nevalang/website/content/docs/tutorial/03/index.md

 You might be thinking right now - "This is the most verbose 'Hello, World!'
 I've ever seen!"
 And, quite likely, you are correct.
 But don't rush to close the page; by dissecting this example, we'll learn how to write code more concisely.
 Without going through this example and jumping straight to the shorter version, we would never understand how the short version actually works.

+Now run `neva run` and if everything is fine you should be able to see `Hello, World!` in the terminal.

 ## Entities, Constants

 Have a look at this line: